xkr47/documentation/Running-Mastodon/Production-guide.md

 ### Systemd (Ubuntu only)

-We will need three [systemd](https://github.com/systemd/systemd) service files for each Mastodon service.
+We will need three [systemd](https://github.com/systemd/systemd) service files, one for each Mastodon service.

 Now switch back to the root user.